 In a Nutshell

-That said, there are new debit cards coming out that are breaking this mold.
+There are new products coming out that are advertised as debit cards that build credit.
 Like traditional debit cards, these new cards are linked to your bank account.

 How to build credit